SnaetWarre/SnaetWarre/README.md

 - **LinkedIn**: [linkedin.com/in/warre-snaet-272354370](https://www.linkedin.com/in/warre-snaet-272354370/)
 - **Email**: [warresnaet@student.howest.be](mailto:warresnaet@student.howest.be)

-**Open to internships and collaboration opportunities in AI/ML and Cloud Development**
+**Open collaboration opportunities in AI/ML and Cloud Development**